Electronic Schedule Collection Process Instructions

 - Titles may be up to 30 characters including spaces.

 - Check the number of credits, expected enrollment, and maximum enrollment.

 - Last year's room assignments are listed, but many of these will be changed.
 Indicate special classroom needs, special AV requirements and other instructional equipment needs in the comments textbox in CourseLeaf.
 If the room was unsatisfactory when it was last taught, please include a note.

 - If a course has a lab fee or special tuition amount, indicate the amount and credited cost center on the Section Change Form.

 - Pass/Fail courses must be indicated in the Section Change Form under 'Grade Mode'.

 - Insert special notes in CourseLeaf in the Section Text field.
 Notes from the previous year are included for review.

-- Cross-listed courses should be d with the originating department to match the course number and title on the catalog change form.
+- Cross-listed courses should be coordinated with the originating department to match the course number and title on the catalog change form.